Types Of Chronic Back Pain Problems

 Lumbar and Low Back Pain

-Back pain, especially lower back pain, is the most common pain in America, according to National Institute of Health Statistics.
+Back pain, especially lower back pain, is the most common pain in America, according to the National Institute of Health Statistics.
 Over 80% of Americans have had back pain at some time in their lives.
 The good news is that when it comes to treating chronic back pain, patients in Oklahoma City have a local partner at Oklahoma Pain Management.

 Lower Back Pain

-Surrounding the spine are the muscles of the lower back, which provide power and strength for activities, such as standing, walking and lifting.
+Surrounding the spine are the muscles of the lower back, which provide power and strength for activities such as standing, walking and lifting.
 A strain of the muscle can occur when the muscle is poorly conditioned or overworked.
 The ligaments of the lower back connect the five vertebral bones together and provide stability for the low back.
 A sprain of the lower back can occur when a sudden forceful movement injures a ligament that has become stiff or weak through poor conditioning or overuse.
 Improper or excess lifting or twisting may cause strains or spasms of the muscles that support the back, or more severely cause a disc injury resulting in chronic on-going pain.

 One natural effect of aging is decreased amount of bone mass.
 This is known as osteoporosis.
 Aging can also cause the discs between the bones in your spine to become dry and hard, which cause the spine to stiffen, leading to pain and discomfort.
 With age, there is also a decrease in the strength and elasticity of muscle and ligaments.